Meet the Team

 Head Trainer and Team Leader

 Hello and welcome to the Pets In Partnership Team.
-My training and years of working with animals in different parts of the world and in different areas has eventually lead me to create Pets In Partnership.
+My background, education, training and years of working with animals in different parts of the world and in different areas eventually lead my creation of Pets In Partnership.

 One of the big issues I noticed as I worked in kennels, rescue homes, as a Veterinary Nurse, Trainer etc. is the fact that as pet owners we have numerous services that we need to tap into, be it the vets, boarding places, grooming services, training & behaviour help plus some of us need special services such as hydrotherapy, Assistance Certificates so on and so forth; and that from all these service providers we can find ourselves having to sort through more and more information that can at times become conflicting and, most of all, confusing.